gnlds/terraform-provider-azuredevops/website/docs/r/agent_queue.html.markdown

 Manages an agent queue within Azure DevOps.
 In the UI, this is equivelant to adding an Organization defined pool to a project.

+The created queue is not authorized for use by all pipeliens in the project.
+However, the `azuredevops_resource_authorization` resource can be used to grant authorization.

 ## Example Usage

 ```hcl